EOSIO/eos/docs/00_install/01_build-from-source/04_build-validation.md

-Optionally, a set of tests can be run against your build to perform some basic validation.
+Optionally, a set of tests can be run against your build to perform some basic validation of the EOSIO software installation.

 To run the test suite after building, start `mongod`: